Super Furry Animals: 1994–1995: Early recordings

 The earliest Super Furry Animals track commercially available is "Dim Brys: Dim Chwys", recorded in 1994 for Radio Cymru: an ambient piece, the track shows the band's techno roots.
 However, by the time it was released (on the "Triskedekaphilia" compilation album in August 1995), the band had already put out their debut EP on the Ankst label.
 The Llanfairpwllgwyngyllgogerychwyndrobwllantysiliogogogochynygofod (In Space) EP appeared in June 1995 and has been listed in the Guinness Book of Records as having the longest-ever title for an EP.

 The Moog Droog EP followed in October 1995, named after the synthesiser manufacturer Robert Moog and the Nadsat term for "friend" in A Clockwork Orange.
 The EP's title is also a pun on the Welsh mwg drwg slang for cannabis, literally "bad (or naughty) smoke".
 The lyrics on all the tracks on both EPs were in Welsh, except for "God!
 Show Me Magic" from "Moog Droog".
+Around this time, Cian Ciaran, Ieuan's younger brother, joined the band full-time as keyboard player after previously being part of electronic outfit Wwzz and the Acid Casuals collective.

 After gigging in London in late 1995, they were noticed by Creation Records boss Alan McGee at the Camden Monarch club, who signed them to his label.
 Creation was also home to Primal Scream, My Bloody Valentine and Teenage Fanclub, and had recently found massive commercial success with Oasis.
 The band have said that having watched their gig, McGee asked them if they could sing in English rather than Welsh in future shows.
 In fact, by this stage they were singing in English, but McGee did not realise because their Welsh accents were so strong.
 The Super Furry Animals received some criticism in the Welsh media for singing in English, something which the band felt "completely pissed" about.
 According to drummer Dafydd Ieuan: "It all started when we played this festival in West Wales, and for some reason the Welsh media started foaming at the mouth because we were singing songs in Welsh and English.
 But they get The Dubliners playing and they do not sing in Irish.
 It's ridiculous."
 The band have explained that the decision to sing in English was taken in order to broaden their fanbase.